🏢Agent Office

 Pixel art AI Help graphic for beginner-friendly guides and tutorials

-Pixel mini Michael high-fiving a robot for the AI Help starter pathStart simple: pick one guide, test in private, and keep humans approving anything risky.
+Pixel mini Michael high-fiving a robot for the AI Help starter pathStart useful: pick one repeated task, test with harmless data, and keep humans approving anything risky.

 Learn